nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Aspect: How to add students into lessons:**

 * **Alternative 1 (current choice):** Adds many students to many lessons at once.
-    * Pros: More convenient for the user.
+    * Pros: More convenient for typing.
     * Cons: More complicated to implement.

 * **Alternative 2:** Add a single student to a single lesson each time.